-Words That Sell by Richard Bayan is a big collection of all the most common expression copywriters use in their copy.
+Words That Sell by Richard Bayan is a big collection of all the most common expressions copywriters use in their copy.

 You can use it as an inspiration to compile your own copy.

 It’s not easy to summarize this book because it’s a dictionary-style list of entries.
-But here’s a few to give you an idea:
+But here are a few to give you an idea: